OlivierLD/ROB/astro-computer/MPSServer/README.md

 ---

 Next, we'll provide Web Pages invoking those REST services.
 That's going to be interesting.
+This HTTP Server can also act as an Web Server, static documents (`html`, `js`, `css`, etc) are in the `web` folder, by default.

 ---